Service-Design-Studio/1d-final-project-2023-sds-2023-team-12/README.md

 ```

 ### 2. Prepare Testing Database
 > Note: Database schema for Rails application are synchronized for all three development, namely development, testing and production.
 However, data stored in database for each environment differ from one another.
-Any change in schema in development environment should be reflection to testing environment.
+Any change in schema in development environment should be reflected to testing environment.

 > Note: Seeding data using rails db:seed will add data to both testing and development environment, however data created in development environment will not be added to testing environment.